 - Applicant must be the child or grandchild of a current ASA member.
 Only one award per household for the duration of the life of the scholarship.

-- Applicant must plan to declare Agriculture (or discipline in the school of Agriculture) as a degree area of study at any accredited College or University of their choosing.
+- Applicant must plan to declare Agriculture (or discipline in the school of Agriculture) as an area of study at any accredited College or University of their choosing.

 - Applicant must submit most recent ACT and/or SAT standardized test score.